Quick Estimate gives you a fast, spend-based snapshot of your carbon emissions using your financial transactions.

 -

-Navigate to Quick Estimate from the home screen or main menu
+Navigate to Quick Estimate from the home screen or main menu.

 -

-Import your transaction data (if importing from Xero see steps here)
+Import your transaction data

 -

-Select your currency
+Select your currency.

 -

-Input your fuel usage or average fuel price, and your electricity consumption or average electricity price
+Input your fuel usage or average fuel price, and your electricity consumption or average electricity price.

 -

-Let Sumday review and categorise your transactions
+Let Sumday review and categorise your transactions.

 -

-Review the estimated emissions breakdown by category and scope
+Review the estimated emissions breakdown by category and scope.

 -

-Use Sumd[AI] to ask questions and explore further
+Use Sumd[AI] to ask questions and explore further.

 How Quick Estimate Works